 All that said, however, boys are generally less verbally-oriented than girls, and their reading tastes are different.
 As time goes on, we at Redeemed Reader are planning to develop lists of recommended books, and one category should be, “Good for Boys.”
 Not just classics like G. A. Henty, but contemporary novels that are long on action and short on “feelings,” with good literary merit and a worldview that, while not specifically Christian, isn’t destructive.

 One author I can recommend for boys is Roland Smith, whose books include Cryptid Hunters, Tentacles, and Elephant Run.
 Roland started his career as a zookeeper, moving on to research biologist, and eventually children’s author with over a dozen titles and millions of copies in print.
 Boys love him, not because he specializes in titles like Tales of a Loser or The Day My Butt Went Psycho, but because he takes them on adventures to exotic places.
-My favorite of his books so far–not that I’ve read all of them–is this one:
+My favorite of his books so far–not that I’ve read all of them–is Peak.

 More books for boys?
 Watch this space . . .